SARS-CoV-2: Reservoir and origin

 For a virus recently acquired through a cross-species transmission, rapid evolution is expected.
 The mutation rate estimated from early cases of SARS-CoV-2 was of 6.54×10^-4 per site per year.
 Coronaviruses in general have high genetic plasticity, but SARS-CoV-2's viral evolution is slowed by the RNA proofreading capability of its replication machinery.
 For comparison, the viral mutation rate in vivo of SARS-CoV-2 has been found to be lower than that of influenza.

 Research into the natural reservoir of the virus that caused the 2002–2004 SARS outbreak has resulted in the discovery of many SARS-like bat coronaviruses, most originating in horseshoe bats.
-The closest match by far, published in Nature (journal) in February 2022, were viruses BANAL-52 (96.8% resemblance to SARS‑CoV‑2), BANAL-103 and BANAL-236, collected in three different species of bats in Feuang, Laos.
+The closest match, at the time of publication in Nature (journal) in February 2022, were viruses BANAL-52 (96.8% resemblance to SARS‑CoV‑2), BANAL-103 and BANAL-236, collected in three different species of bats in Feuang, Laos.
 An earlier source published in February 2020 identified the virus RaTG13, collected in bats in Mojiang, Yunnan, China to be the closest to SARS‑CoV‑2, with 96.1% resemblance.
 None of the above are its direct ancestor.

 Bats are considered the most likely natural reservoir of SARS‑CoV‑2.
-Differences between the bat coronavirus and SARS‑CoV‑2 suggest that humans may have been infected via an intermediate host; although the source of introduction into humans remains unknown.
+Differences between the bat coronavirus and SARS‑CoV‑2 suggest that humans may have been infected via an intermediate host; the source of introduction into humans remains unknown.

-Although the role of pangolins as an intermediate host was initially posited (a study published in July 2020 suggested that pangolins are an intermediate host of SARS‑CoV‑2-like coronaviruses), subsequent studies have not substantiated their contribution to the spillover.
-Evidence against this hypothesis includes the fact that pangolin virus samples are too distant to SARS-CoV-2: isolates obtained from pangolins seized in Guangdong were only 92% identical in sequence to the SARS‑CoV‑2 genome (matches above 90 percent may sound high, but in genomic terms it is a wide evolutionary gap).
-In addition, despite similarities in a few critical amino acids, pangolin virus samples exhibit poor binding to the human ACE2 receptor.
+After a July 2020 study initially suggested pangolins as an intermediate host of SARS‑CoV‑2-like coronaviruses, subsequent studies have not substantiated their contribution to the spillover.
+Evidence against this hypothesis includes the fact that pangolin virus samples are too distant to SARS-CoV-2: isolates obtained from pangolins seized in Guangdong were only 92% identical in sequence to the SARS‑CoV‑2 genome (a wide evolutionary gap in genomic terms).
+Furthermore, despite similarities in a few critical amino acids, pangolin virus samples exhibit poor binding to the human ACE2 receptor.